A VMSS is, put as plainly as possible, a cluster of VMs that are scaled on-demand or manually.

 A medium+ spec’ed VM with an ephemeral disk is faster than most top spec’ed über pricey tiers.
 I should charge you for that advice, given what I’ve gone through to find out.
 But I won’t.

-Connecting Azure DevOps to your new VMSS
+Connecting Azure DevOps to your new VMSS Link to heading

 After creating your scale set, you have to connect it to your build pipeline.
 You can try to do this from the Azure portal or the az CLI, but I think it’s actually impossible.
 The “right” way is to register a new Build Agent from DevOps.